Skip to content

 Postgraduate Masters Loan

-For 2023, UK nationals and EU nationals who have ‘Settled’ or ‘Pre-Settled’ status may be eligible for a government loan towards course fees or living costs.
+For 2024, UK nationals and EU nationals who have ‘Settled’ or ‘Pre-Settled’ status may be eligible for a government loan towards course fees or living costs.
 Both full and part-time Masters degree students can apply for the Masters loan.
+Find out more about postgraduate masters loans.

 Norwich alumni, staff and feeder staff discount